aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-open-office-xml-docx-dotx-docm-dotm-format/footnotes-and-endnote-features-docx-export/_index.md

 title: Footnotes and Endnote Features Supported on DOCX Export – Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on DOCX Export
 linktitle: Footnotes and Endnote Features Supported on DOCX Export
-description: "Work with footnote and endnote features supported when saving to Open Office XML 2007 and 2010 format."
+description: "Export to Open Office XML 2007 and 2010 format using footnote and endnote saving features."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-docx-export/